-We were really pleased with our spacious, elegant room.
-It had everything we could possibly need, including lots of storage.
-The marble bathroom was beautiful, with a huge bathtub and separate shower with a rainfall shower head.
-The bed was big and super comfy.
+We are always pleased with the spacious, elegant rooms at The Dorchester London.
+You’ll find everything you could possibly need, including lots of storage.
+The marble bathrooms are beautiful, many with huge bathtubs and separate showers with rainfall shower heads.

 Eating at The Dorchester Hotel London

 Just off The Promenade, there are also three restaurants and a luxurious ‘Bar at The Dorchester’.
 Famous for its gin and gin-based cocktails, they have even offer their own brand of gin made to a vintage, secret recipe.
 The long, curved bar, mahogany, mirrored glass and velvet make this a seriously glamorous place to enjoy your favourite cocktail.

 Breakfasts at the Dorchester are always a treat.
 I often choose to eat in The Promenade as it’s a great place to people watch.